Part of the InstaLoan chain · locations

 InstaLoan is best suited for borrowers who need very small amounts quickly (up to $250 via signature loan) or who own a vehicle outright and need fast emergency cash via a title loan.
 The main caveat is that title loans carry 1st lien repossession risk, and no APR or fee data is published on their site — borrowers should request full cost disclosure before signing.
 Those with any access to credit unions, PAL programs, or personal loans should exhaust those options first.

-• Borrowers needing $250 or less immediately with minimal documentation (signature loan)
+• Borrowers needing $250 or less immediately with limited-documentation claims to verify (signature loan)

-• Vehicle owners with a clear title who need larger emergency funds and have limited credit access
+• Vehicle owners with a clear title who need larger short-term funds and have limited credit access

 • Spanish-speaking borrowers in the Miami Gardens area who prefer bilingual service